nishaw303/CSE320-Homeworks/README.md

 ```bash
 git push
 ```
 Now, let's go to see results.
-Open the link https://github.com/CSE320Spring2018/hw0-<your GitHub username\> and click on the link to see your commits (it usually has name "X commits", where X is some number and there is timer icon just left to it).
+Open the link https://github.com/CSE320Spring2018/hw0-<your GitHub username\> and click on the link to see your commits (it usually has name "X commits", where X is some number and there is a timer icon just left to it).
 You should see list of commits in your repository.
 There will be more than one, which is fine as first few are made by us during creation of this assignment.
 On top you should see yours.
 But, wait...there is a red cross icon indicating that something went wrong.
 This is a notification from Travis CI saying that something went wrong.
 Let's click on it to see what exactly.
 NB: be aware that it may take some time to generate a page with report so if you will get any error such as that repository/owner cannot be found just be patient and try again in a few minutes.
 After some time link should lead you to the report and you can scroll down to see something like that:
 ```bash
 $ gcc hello.c -o hello